ekorslin/burger/README.md

 ### Setting up your MySQL database from terminal:
 1. Start MySQL command line tool and login: `mysql -u root -p`.
 2. With the `mysql>` command line tool running, enter the command `source schema.sql`.
 This will run your schema file and all of the queries in it -- in other words, you'll be creating your database.
-3. Now insert the entries you defined in `seeds.sql` by running the file: `source seeds.sql`.
+3. Now insert the entries that have pre-defined for you in `seeds.sql` by running the file: `source seeds.sql`.
 4. Close out of the MySQL command line tool: `exit`.

 #### Also remember!